arey-pranay/Groww_Assignment/README.md

 ## Create the single coin page ✅

-## Maintain a recently viewed list through localStorage
+## Maintain a recently viewed list through localStorage or Redux

+## Include Recently Searched Items also

+## Add a unified search bar

 ## Add loaders at all places wherever required

-## Include Recently Searched Items also

 ## Add caching of API data

-## Add a unified search bar

 ## Gotta change date to time along x axis, remove grid lines, make the graph beautiful add gradient ig.
 Fix the scale of theHome page graph so that the curves/slopes are more clear